Lambertois Merit Awards

 If you know of an individual or organization that deserves a Lambertois Award, we invite you to nominate them.
 Simply complete the following nomination form.

-The deadline for applications is September 1.
+The deadline for applications for Lambertois Merit Awards 2025 is September 19.
 Applications received after this date will be retained and considered for the next year's edition.

 Candidate's satut